Share this page by clicking on a button below:

 He pushed for legislation and worked with lawmakers to pass a bill that gave more local control over the adoption of textbooks and other learning resources.

-Superintendent Woods pushed for and received a federal waiver protecting Georgia's constitutional right to make changes to and develop its own standards.
+Superintendent Woods pushed for and received a federal waiver protecting Georgia's constitutional right to make changes to and develop its own standards and included a commitment to state-developed and adopted academic standards in Georgia's Every Student Succeeds Act plan.
 He will continue to work to exercise that right for the betterment of Georgia's students.

 As a constitutional conservative, Superintendent Woods believes that Georgia should have full control over its standards development process.